opendilab/awesome-model-based-RL/CONTRIBUTING.md

-# Contributing to Awesome Model-Based Reinforcement Learning
+# Contributing to Awesome Model-Based RL

 Anyone interested in model-based reinforcement learning is welcomed to contribute to this repo: